 - Hydrocarbon reserves are estimated from the summation of level by level calculations.

 - The best way to check out JLog is to scroll through the JLog User Instructions that follow.
-This shows the graphics capabilities along with Windows and Mac interfaces.
+A number of features will be demonstrated but not all.
+Working down each menu is the best way to check out JLog capabilities.
+You will see various plots, models and graphics along with Windows and Mac interfaces.

 JLog User Instructions